 Additional Support Fund

 Occasionally you might be really struggling with money, and our other schemes may not be able to help.
-You can submit an appeal to the Student Services Manager, who’ll review your situation and may be able to offer up to £150 to help you out when you really need it.
+You can submit an appeal to the Head of Student Services, who’ll review your situation and may be able to offer up to £150 to help you out when you really need it.

 Aged 16 - 18 Bursary Package

 Our 16-18 Bursary Package helps with travel to and from College and meals.
-You may also be eligible for an ICAP Bursary worth £1,200.
-The ICAP is for those who claim certain types of income or disability support, or for those who are in care or are care leavers.
+You may also be eligible for a 'Vulnerable Bursary' worth £1,200.
+This is for those who claim certain types of income or disability support, or for those who are in care or are care leavers.

 Advanced Learner Loan